siliconbabylon/siliconbabylon.github.io/README.md

 Feel free to push posts straight to `master`, though if you're making blog-wide changes, please create a branch and make a pull request to be reviewed.

-New Authors: Add yourself to the about page.
+New Authors: Add yourself to the about page and checkout [this](http://daringfireball.net/projects/markdown/syntax) for more info on markdown syntax and how to make [posts](http://jekyllrb.com/docs/posts/).

 ### TODO: